Brazilian Supreme Court panel sentences Bolsonaro to more than 27 years in prison for coup attempt

 Justice Alexandre de Moraes, who is overseeing the case, said Tuesday that Bolsonaro was the leader of a coup plot and of a criminal organization, and voted in favor of convicting him.

-Lawmaker Eduardo Bolsonaro, one of the former president’s sons, on Thursday talk about his father on his social media platforms.
+Lawmaker Eduardo Bolsonaro, another of the former president’s sons, on Thursday talked about his father on his social media platforms.
 But instead of mentioning his father’s conviction, he pushed for his amnesty, which he is seeking through Congress.

 “It is time to do nothing less than what is correct, just,” he said.